joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 {% include img.html
 image='/assets/img/blogs/2025-08-29/ff7.png'
-alt='Cloud heading towards the city of Midgar, in a stance ready to unsheate his sword'
+alt='Cloud heading towards the city of Midgar, in a stance ready to unsheathe his sword'
 %}

 I had a hard time justifying this game being in my list, don't get me wrong, it is a good game, but I have not completed it even once, or come close.